sashanclrp/fastapi-crons/README.md

 ## 🧠 Contributing

 We welcome PRs and suggestions!
-If you’d like this added to FastAPI officially, fork the repo, polish it, and submit to FastAPI with a clear integration proposal.
+If you'd like this added to FastAPI officially, fork the repo, polish it, and submit to FastAPI with a clear integration proposal.

 ---